rich-iannone/splitr/README.md

   run_model
 ```

+Here, we create a `trajectory_model` object which serves as a container for the model definition and for the results.
+Read left to right, the order of operations is: `create_traj_model()` -> `add_grid()` -> `add_params` -> `run_model()`.

 This pipeline setup allows for more flexibility as **R** objects can be piped in for variation in the types of models created.
 The `create_traj_model()` function creates the trajectory model object.
 The `add_grid()` allows for the simple creation of a grid for multiple starting locations in an ensemble run.
+As shown, a grid centered on 49ºN and 123ºW has bounds 0.8º in each direction and grid points at every 0.2º in each direction.
 One or more `add_params()` statements can be used to write model parameters to the model object.
 Ending the pipeline with `run_model()` runs the model and creates results.

 The trajectory data can be be extracted from the trajectory model object using `get_output_df()`...